ofcan/angular_fundamentals/README.md

 ## Testing

-Most commonly used test suite for Angular is Karma + Jasmine.
+**Most commonly used test suite for Angular is Karma + Jasmine.**

+#### Karma

+[Karma](http://karma-runner.github.io/0.8/index.html) is a test runner for javascript (but it is not a testing framework).
+It runs on node.js and it is available as a node module via NPM.

+    npm install -g karma
+    karma start

+-g flag is just here to specify a global installation.
+In order to serve you, Karma needs to know about your project.
+That is done via a configuration file.
+The default option to create a config file is:

+    karma init my.conf.js

+When starting Karma, you can pass a path to the configuration file as an argument.
+By default, Karma will look for karma.conf.js in the current directory.

+    karma start --help
+    karma start my.conf.js

+#### Jasmine

+[Jasmine](http://pivotal.github.io/jasmine/) is a BDD testing framework for JS.
+It is also available as a node module, so to install it run:

+    npm install jasmine-node -g

-Here's an example.
+Here's an example of a typical Jasmine test.
 The wording is very similar to rspec tests in Rails:

     describe('filter', function () {
       beforeEach(module('myApp'));